-The project is being delivered in Newhaven, Central Brighton, Portslade and Fishersgate.
+The project is being delivered in Newhaven, buy klonopin no prescription Central Brighton, Portslade and Fishersgate.

 Friends Centre is leading this collaborative initiative with organisations that are embedded and trusted by their local communities.
 The project is being delivered in Newhaven by SCDA (Sussex Community Development Association) who are providing employability skills through a bicycle recycling initiative.
 In Central Brighton, the Friends Centre is working with The Platform to provide supportive work experience placements for participants within Brighton’s vibrant social enterprise scene.
 And in Fishersgate and Portslade the WEA (Workers Education Association) will be supporting people to set up community groups that the community want and need.
 The project also benefits from the support of Impetus, Friends, Families & Travellers and PACA Adult Learning.